thrackle-io/rules-engine/docs/src/src/client/application/ProtocolApplicationHandler.sol/contract.ProtocolApplicationHandler.md

 ### isAccountMaxValueByAccessLevelActive

-*Tells you if the accountBalanceByAccessLevelRule is active or not.*
+*Tells you if the accountMaxValueByAccessLevel Rule is active or not.*

 ```solidity